jpolack/go-broom/bslice/bslice.md

 # broom-slice
 ## Create a new broom-slice

-A broomslice is a slice wrapper that adds some functionalities
+A broom-slice is a slice wrapper that adds some functionalities

 ```golang
 package main